Dental implant cost

 What is a dental implant?

 A dental implant is an artificial tooth root that is anchored in your jaw to hold a replacement tooth, bridge or denture in place.
 Implants are made from titanium alloys and bone-like ceramic materials that are biocompatible with body tissue.
+We do Metal-Free dental Implants.
 They act as an anchor to provide a solid base for artificial tooth replacement.
 Here’s a video overview of dental implants.

 What types of tooth replacement can be placed on implants?